 Jumping into the car and running an errand isn’t something that most people in Texas worry about.
 It’s rare that we think about the fact that most car accidents take place within 25 miles of where we live.
-So, that trip to drop your child off at school is statistically more dangerous than taking a weekend trip to New Braunfels for a little bit of family fun.
+So, that trip to drop your child off at school is statistically more dangerous than taking a weekend trip to somewhere like New Braunfels or Austin for a little bit of family fun.

 When drivers are more aware of the risks, they’re more likely to account for those risks and get to their destination (and home) safe.
 You’re going to learn about Texas car accident statistics and what you should do if you’re involved in a car accident.